blaurenczy/OCIA/README.md

 # OCIA
 Calcium Imaging Analysis pipeline with a flexible framework

-Releases of the OCIA can be found under: OCIA/caImgAnalysis/OCIA/releases Latest version is 5.1.10
+* Releases of the OCIA can be found in this repository under: `OCIA/caImgAnalysis/OCIA/releases`

+* Latest version is 5.1.10